Doomakia-Dev/DeadDogma/Races/Silhou.md

 ## Feline reflexes (reaction)
 [Silhou]

-Using your slim build and lightweight, your movement makes you a harder target, giving you a +2 circumstance bonus to AC
+Using your slim build and lightweight, your movement makes you a harder target, giving you a +2 circumstance bonus to AC against the attack

 ## Vantablack shadow
 [Silhou]